 The Best Restaurants in Atlantic City

-Great restaurants exist on and off the Boardwalk.
+Great restaurants wow us on and off the Boardwalk.
 Here are our top picks for where to eat.

-Fish and chips with Yukon Gold fries at Gordon Ramsay Pub & Grill.
-Photo by Christopher Villano
+Fish and chips with fries at Gordon Ramsay Pub & Grill.
+Photo: Christopher Villano

-There’s never been a shortage of great restaurants on and off the Atlantic City Boardwalk.
-The city’s casinos have certainly helped make it a place for celebrity chefs like Gordon Ramsay to open upscale restaurants, but many eateries still boast traditional charm.
+There’s never been a shortage of great restaurants on and off the Atlantic City Boardwalk, which is why it’s one of our favorite restaurant towns in New Jersey.
+The city’s casinos have certainly helped make it a place for celebrity chefs like Gordon Ramsay to open upscale restaurants, while many other eateries boast more traditional charm.

 Angeline

 Angeline’s signature lasagna dish is made from chef Michael Symon’s mother’s recipe.
-Photo by Felicia Peretti
+Photo: Felicia Peretti

-Angeline at the Borgata is the first fully Italian restaurant from Michael Symon, an Iron Chef and James Beard Award winner, and co-host of The Chew.
+Angeline at the Borgata is the first fully Italian restaurant from Michael Symon, an Iron Chef and James Beard Award winner, and co-host of talk show The Chew.
 The modern restaurant was named after Symon’s mother, Angeline, and its signature dish, lasagna, is made from her recipe.
 From housemade pastas and arancini, to the sentimental favorite chicken Parm, Angeline’s menu hits all corners of soulful Italian cuisine, with an impressive wine list to boot.
+It’s one of our favorite Italian restaurants in all of New Jersey.

 The Borgata, 1 Borgata Way; 609-317-1000